Ricky Stanzi: Calgary Stampeders

+Stanzi participated in rookie minicamp on a tryout basis with the Cleveland Browns in 2016.
+However, he went unsigned, and spent 2016 out of football.
+In April 2017, Stanzi participated in The Spring League, a developmental football league intended to provide a platform for free agents to be seen by scouts.
 Following the Spring League games, Stanzi signed with the Calgary Stampeders of the CFL on May 16, where he competed to be the backup quarterback to Bo Levi Mitchell, a role which was held by fellow Iowa alumnus Drew Tate the previous season.
 During the two-game CFL preseason, Stanzi completed 13 of 18 passes for 129 yards and a touchdown, and added one rush for 14 yards.
 Stanzi officially was named to the regular season active roster for the Stampeders on June 17.
 On July 29, 2017, against the Hamilton Tiger-Cats, Stanzi made his professional regular season debut when he entered during garbage time of Calgary's 60–1 victory.
 Stanzi's first CFL pass attempt was a completion to receiver Anthony Parker.
 Stanzi finished the game with one completion on two attempts, for five yards.
 Stanzi finished the year with 4 completions on 8 attempts for 53 yards, no touchdowns, and two interceptions, all of his playing time coming during garbage time.
 The Stampeders advanced to the 105th Grey Cup, but were defeated by the Toronto Argonauts.
 Stanzi's opposing quarterback during the Spring League, McLeod Bethel-Thompson, who likewise spent 2017 as a CFL backup, was a member of the victorious Argonauts roster.
-The Stampeders would win the Grey Cup the following year, but Stanzi missed out, having been released after the first game of the 2018 regular season.